james-shelford/Image_Analysis_Projects/README.md

 ## 3D object counter

 ## Microtubule plus-end tracking
-This was written to process and plot output from *u-track*, a multiple-particle tracking MATLAB software developed by the [Danuser Lab](https://github.com/DanuserLab/u-track).
+I wrote an R script to process and plot output from *u-track*, a multiple-particle tracking MATLAB software developed by the [Danuser Lab](https://github.com/DanuserLab/u-track).
 I used this software to detect and track fluorescently-labelled EB3 (a microtubule plus-end tracking protein, (+TIP)) in  movies taken from live-cell imaging experiments, to measure microtubule growth parameters under different conditions.

 | ![+TIP image](Example_images/+TIP.png)
 |:--:|
 | *Still image of growing microtubles in a cell expressing fluorescently-labelled EB3* |

+### Running the code

 ## Spindle recruitment